Are you doing a keto diet and missing Hershey’s “Perfectly Chocolate” cake recipe? You know the one that’s on the back of Hershey’s cocoa powder box.

 How To Make A Keto Hershey’s “Perfectly Chocolate” Cake

-I’ll admit that at first, I thought that my attempt in converting this classic recipe into a keto-friendly option was going to be impossible.
+I’ll admit that at first, I thought that my attempt to convert this classic recipe into a keto-friendly option was going to be impossible.

-I did, however, replace the vegetable oil that’s called for in the original with melted cooled butter.
+I did, however, replace the vegetable oil that’s called for in the original with melted, cooled butter.
 Because butter is always a good idea.
 Don’t you agree?

-Instead of the 1 cup of milk, I used 1/2 a cup of heavy whipping cream and 1/2 a cup of water.
+Instead of the 1 cup of milk, I used 1/2 cup of heavy whipping cream and 1/2 cup of water.
 The milk is way too high in carbs.

 Of course, in order to make this a true Keto Hershey’s Chocolate Cake, I also swapped out the sugar for a sugar substitute and the all-purpose flour for a finely milled almond and coconut flour combination.